 It is essential to do so because although heating in the microwave can warm up any food beautifully, it tends to overheat and dehydrate the food, which makes the texture dry and taste become less flavorful and undesirable.

-Step 3: Microwave for 45 seconds.
-Flip the other side of the con and continue with another 45 seconds.
+Step 3: Microwave for 45 seconds on medium heat.
+Flip to the other side of the corn and continue for another 45 seconds.
 Take it out and enjoy!